learn-co-curriculum/javascript-orm-intro/README.md

 The most important thing is the encapsulation of Database logic and SQL into an object.
 It is a trust between an object and the programmer, when you say `user.save()` you know it has been saved, whether it was an `INSERT` or an `UPDATE` or the specific database implementation, Mongo or SQL, none of it matters.
 The object fully encapsulates the persistance and database, and you just trust it.
 You hide the details and simplify the rest of your program.
 Once an ORM is designed, how it works no longer matters to the rest of the application.
 That's what makes building complex and large database-backed applications powerful.

 ## A Sample ORM in Javascript

+**To play with these examples, you have to `git clone git@github.com:learn-co-curriculum/javascript-orm-intro.git` into the Learn IDE or your environment.**

 To build an ORM in JavaScript powered by SQL and a Relational Database we need a Database Driver object that can open a connection to a database and execute SQL and return raw data in the form of Arrays, Strings, and Integers, to our code.
 For SQLite, we are going to use the [SQLite npm package](http://www.sqlitetutorial.net/sqlite-nodejs/).